Belmont in Rutland County, Vermont — The American Northeast (New England)

 Mechanicsville was a village center in the Town of Mount Holly, which was chartered in 1792.
 The village prospered with the growth of water-powered manufacturing, that included sawmills, gristmills, wheelwrights, furniture shops, and the A.P.
 Chase Toy Factory.
 As manufacturing declined, Mechanicsville became popular with vacationers.
 The citizens petitioned to have the village name changed to Belmont to better fit the image of an idyllic summer retreat.
 The change was enacted on September 2nd, 1911.

 Erected 2011 by Vermont Division for Historic Preservation.

 Location.
 43° 24.865′ N, 72° 49.334′ W. Marker is in Belmont, Vermont, in Rutland County.
-Marker is on Tarbellville Road 0.1 miles west of Belmont Road, on the right when traveling west.
+Marker is on Tarbellville Road, 0.1 miles west of Belmont Road, on the right when traveling west.
+The marker is located adjacent to the Mount Holly Community Historical Museum.
 Touch for map.
-The marker is located adjacent to the Mount Holly Community Historical Museum.
 Marker is at or near this postal address: 54 Tarbellville Road, Belmont VT 05730, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 20, 2014, by Kevin Craft of Bedford, Quebec.
-This page has been viewed 310 times since then and 2 times this year.
+It was originally submitted on October 20, 2014, by Kevin Craft of Bedford, Quebec.
+This page has been viewed 401 times since then and 24 times this year.
 Photos: 1, 2. submitted on October 20, 2014, by Kevin Craft of Bedford, Quebec. • Bill Pfingsten was the editor who published this page.